 At the core of the Braun Series 5’s motor lies the AutoSense Sonic Technology that detects the density of your beard for optimum facial adaptability.
 So, in case of sensitive skin, beware that Series 5 models may switch to the high-intensity fourth gear to clean off the remaining stubble if it’s so dense.
 So, I’d recommend trimming your full-length beard before shaving flat-lying hair.

-Having said that, there’s something innovative I like about the Series 7: it lets you have the best of both worlds.
+Having said that, there’s something innovative I like about Series 7: it lets you have the best of both worlds.
 The Series 7 also boasts the same sonic technology that optimizes the motor’s power depending on how challenging your beard is.
 But, here, it checks the density 13 times per second to save power and protect sensitive skin.

-Simultaneously, Braun reinforces the Series 7’s motor with its Syncro Sonic Technology, which emits 10,000 micro pulsation per second to further boost the efficiency of the 30,000-action threshold.
+Simultaneously, Braun reinforces the Series 7’s motor with its Syncro Sonic Technology, which emits 10,000 micro pulsations per second to further boost the efficiency of the 30,000-action threshold.
 What do we get in return?
 Yes, you shave more hair and clean the targeted areas faster with every stroke.

 Combine the sonic technology with the extra SkinGuard, and sensitive skin is destined to be treated as expected with the Series 7.